-This review is spearheaded by our consultant, Bradley Nichols, and Senior Review Editor, Maggie Brandenburg.
+This review is spearheaded by our consultant, Bradley Nichols, and Senior Review Editor, Maggie Nichols.
 Bradley has been an outdoor adventurer for years, living and recreating in Reno, Nevada, one of the sunniest places in the United States.
 From hitting the slopes in the winter to backpacking in the summer, Brad always keeps his eyes protected and comfortable wherever he roams.
 Maggie has been leading backcountry trips for over 15 years, in some blindingly bright environments, from kayaking the Caribbean and snorkeling the Galapagos to rafting the American West and backpacking the Sierra Nevadas.
 As a glasses-wearer since the young age of four, Maggie is a self-professed "glasses junkie," demanding a lot from her eyewear.
-She also leads our women's sunglasses and sport sunglasses reviews and has been testing for GearLab since 2018.
-She and Brad enlisted the help and critical eyes from a slew of friends, family, and coworkers to test and rate these shades.
+She and Brad enlisted the help and critical eyes of a slew of friends, family, and coworkers to test and rate these shades.

 Analysis and Test Results

 We demand a lot from our sunglasses and think you should too.
 To test every pair, we assessed their competence and performance across five metrics.
 While the combination of these weighted ratings gives each pair their overall score, in what follows, we break down the metrics and discuss which pairs perform best and why.